The Vector Heat Method: Conclusion

 \section{Conclusion}

-Vector fields arising from parallel transport along shortest geodesics appear to be a highly useful object on top of which many fundamental algorithms can be implemented, yet surprisingly have not received much attention in geometry processing.
+Vector fields arising from parallel transport along shortest geodesics enable the implementation of many fundamental algorithms in geometry processing, yet surprisingly have received little prior attention.
 We have presented a first method for efficiently and reliably computing such fields, though many questions remain.
 For instance: how to properly formulate boundary conditions, how to improve accuracy (\eg, using more sophisticated finite element discretizations \cite{Arnold:2015:FEE}), how to improve practical efficiency (\eg, via parallelism and local computation), and what additional properties might be guaranteed (expanding on \secref{BasicProperties}).
 Another interesting question is whether the method can be augmented to compute transport along non-geodesic curves, or along a given vector field (\ala{} \cite{Azencot:2015:DDV}).
-Overall, given that the starting point (\ie, vector diffusion via the connection Laplacian) is quite unlike many traditional methods from computational geometry, we expect our method will inspire new ways of looking at old problems and lead to very different computational trade offs.
+Overall, given that the starting point (vector diffusion via the connection Laplacian) is quite unlike many traditional methods from computational geometry, we expect our method will inspire new ways of looking at old problems and lead to very different computational trade offs.
 We are hopeful that the ease of implementation (just building and solving Laplace-like systems) will facilitate rapid adoption in real applications.